luminous-software/time-savers/docs-source/index.md

 The commands have been grouped into their own *Time Savers* menu because most context menus are already pretty clogged up.
 And they're growing all the time, as Microsoft or 3rd-party extensions add more and more commands to them.

-It means that there is one more click than I'd ideally prefer, but I've found it much easier to find the commands in a dedicated menu than having to search through one gigantic menu of different commands.
+Unfortunately it means that there's one more click than I'd ideally prefer, but I've found it much easier to find commands in a dedicated menu than having to search through one gigantic menu of different commands.

-## Keyboard Shortcuts
+### Keyboard Shortcuts
 Some of the features that tend to be used frequently have also been assigned a keyboard shortcut.
-And of course you can add your own keyboard shortcut to invoke any of the *Time Savers* commands.
+And of course you can add your own keyboard shortcut to any of the *Time Savers* commands.

----

 ## Features

-A more in-depth description of the features listed below [can be found here][features-url], including a comparison of the steps required both with and without the extension installed, as well as images of the features in action.

-- Activity Log
-- Cancel Build
-- Close Solution
-- Diagnostic Log
-- Edit Project
-- Edit Solution
-- Extensions and Updates
-- Insert Guid(s)
-- Keyboard Options
-- Path Variables
-- Rebuild Project
-- Rebuild Solution
-- Reopen Start Page
-- Restart Visual Studio
-- Restart Visual Studio as Administrator

----

 ### Activity Log

 Open the Visual Studio activity monitor log.
 The activity log is a powerful tool for troubleshooting issues with *VS Packages*, *VS Extensions*, *MEF Components**, and *pkgdef* files, and provides useful insights into what Visual Studio is doing.